-It is suitable for young and old alike, but please wear suitable clothing and study footware.
+It is suitable for young and old alike, but please wear suitable clothing and sturdy footware.
 We also recommend that you bring a torch.

 We are more likely to see bats around sunset or sunrise in warm, dry weather, so please keep your fingers crossed for nice weather on the day.
 Past events have occurred during wet weather, which has limited, but not stopped sightings.
 The event will occur, regardless of the weather.

 The evening starts with an informative talk from a local expert.
 This will last for approximately twenty minutes and will cover bat history, anatomy, types of bat to be found in the UK and further afield and how they live their lives.
 We know from past events that we have found both Pipistrelle Bats (Pipistrellus pipistrellus) and Noctule Bats (Nyctalus noctula) in the park, although there are seventeen different types of bat to be found in the United Kingdom.

 Pipistrelles are the commonest British bats, weighing around 5 grams (same as a 20p piece).
 A single pipistrelle can eat 3,000 tiny insects in just one night!